VernonGrant/gnu-c-language-manual/markdown/Float-Example.md

 The code that calls `printf` must pass a `double` for printing with '`%f`' and an `int` for printing with '`%d`'.
-If the argument has the wrong type, `printf` will produce garbage output.
+If the argument has the wrong type, `printf` will produce meaningless output.

 Here's a complete program that computes the average of three specific numbers and prints the result: